Coronavirus update — May 2020

 The law followed a campaign led by a petition, started by the councillor Arash Derambarsh.
 It makes it easier for excess food to find its way to food banks directly from factories that manufacture for store brands.

-Michael Andrew Gove, the former Times columnist and now Conservative party member for Surrey Heath said recently that:
+Michael Andrew Gove, the former Times columnist and Conservative party member for Surrey Heath since 2005 said that:

 “People who use food banks have only got themselves to blame for mismanaging their finances.

-This is a guy who is the Secretary of State for Justice – It beggars belief how these types of people are promoted.
-He obviously has never known hunger.
-People like him are part of the problem.
+This was the guy who was the Secretary of State for Justice – He obviously has never known hunger.